OnionUI/Onion/website/docs/01-features/index.md

 <p align="center"><a href="./apps/shortcuts"><img src={require('../07-apps/01-included-in-onion/assets/shortcuts.webp').default} style={{width: 320}} /></a></p>

 :::note <a href="./apps/shortcuts">Shortcuts overview</a>
-The Onion `Shortcuts` are very powerful it allows you quick actions like rewind, fast forward, screenshots, volume boost...
+The Onion **** are very powerful it allows you quick actions like rewind, fast forward, screenshots, volume boost...
 :::